 Connor Donevan is an associate producer.
 He escaped an education in architecture and engineering with the help of the fine folks at KJHK student-run radio in Lawrence, Kan.
 (Rock Chalk!)
 In 2012 he reported from Leipzig, Germany as an Arthur F. Burns fellow.
 He travelled to Detroit with Rachel Martin in 2014 to cover the city as it went through bankruptcy.
 He has produced interviews with newsmakers, authors and the occasional Dutch garage pop band.

-Monika Evstatieva is the show's director.
-That makes her ATC's live broadcast conductor and chief music selector.
-Monika coordinates the music coverage with a strong emphasis on storytelling.
-Previously, Monika spent six years creating and building NPR's diversity program Tell Me More.
+Monika Evstatieva is a producer with ATC.
+Previously, Monika served as the program's Director, a role that made her ATC's live broadcast conductor and chief music selector.
+Prior to that, Monika spent six years creating and building Tell Me More, which aired on NPR Member stations across the country.
 As part of the team, Monika won multiple honors, including an NABJ Salute to Excellence award and an Edward R. Murrow Award.
 She is a graduate of the American University in Washington, D.C., and the American University in Bulgaria, her native country.
 In her free time, she studies languages and watches football (the American kind). @mevstatieva

 Andrea Hsu first joined NPR and All Things Considered in 2002.
 As a senior producer, she loves connecting listeners with people who have stories to tell, from Mormon voters in Arizona and popcorn farmers in Ohio to men and women who have agreed to donate their bodies for scientific research.
 She has chronicled the disappearance of a washer-dryer factory in Iowa and the intentional flooding of a 2,000-year-old city in central China.
 She came to NPR via National Geographic, the BBC and the long-shuttered Jumping Cow Coffee House.
 She was born in Ohio and lives with her husband and son in Washington, D.C.